 Happy Fiscal New Year!
 The New York Mets are already more than $1 million in the hole.
 Most corporations begin their fiscal year on the first day of July; it's a chance for firms to start new.
 For the New York Mets, it is the same old problem.
 July 1 is Bobby Bonilla Day.

 As you've probably seen all over the news and the web and right here on CelebrityNetWorth, today the Mets will direct deposit $1,193,248.20 into Bonilla's bank account.
 They will continue to make this deposit every July 1st through 2035.
 The 25-year payment plan was created in 1999 after the team bought out Bonilla's contract which had one year and $5.9 million remaining.
-As a result, in 2015 Bonilla makes more than current superstar Matt Harvey.
+As a result, in 2016 Bonilla made more than superstar Mets player Matt Harvey.

 While most lament the Mets for making a horrible business decision, it's fair to argue that both sides left money on the table.
 Here's how: